-Five nights a week he tends bar until 4 AM at Jackson’s Mighty Fine Food and Lucky Lounge in Larkspur, then he drags himself out of bed at 1 PM the next day so tired he can hardly summon the energy to pull on his jeans and Nikes.
-But he manages.
+Five nights a week he tends bar until 4 AM at Jackson’s Mighty Fine Food and Lucky Lounge in Larkspur.
+He drags himself out of bed at 1 PM the next day so tired he can hardly summon the energy to pull on his jeans and Nikes.

 After the shower, the protein shake, the checking of NFL scores and the bathroom mirror review, he hops into his Porsche Roadster for the 10-minute drive to the club.